 Now, more than 150,000 words later, the Syzygy saga ends, but mine as a writer continues.
 So where next?
 The winding trail offered little direction.
 Strides felt weightless as if I were running on the moon, combining the exhilaration of a quest completed with the terror of being unmoored from a familiar anchor.
 Even my divergent responses remind me of the little symbionts in my skull.
 Methodical Ash is discomfited by the sudden loss of structure, while cunning Skye thrills at the opportunities amid the chaos.
 She snickers a bit of dialogue in my ear: “what will you choose, hero?”

 I choose to keep moving forward.
 Indie authorship is a marathon, and I’ve hardly left the start corral.
-Syzygy can be another favorite track on my narrative playlist, the familiar numbers I can return to when I need a boost.
+Syzygy can be another favorite track on my narrative playlist, the familiar rhythms I can return to when I need a boost.
 “Let your soul shine bright like diamonds in the sky….”
 I let the crystalline winter air wipe my mental whiteboard clean for a new story in this new year.